5 Electoral Reform

-The discontent with and failure of South Africa’s political system is most vividly witnessed in voter turnouts, with only 49% of eligible voters casting a vote in the 2019 general elections.
-We need to act as one to restore faith in the political system so that more South Africans feel compelled to vote.
+This is coupled with increasing efforts by unscrupulous political actors and potential foreign interests to undermine and influence our young democracy using misinformation, and manipulation.
+The discontent with and failure of South Africa’s political system is most vividly witnessed in voter turnouts, with only 42% of eligible voters casting a vote in the 2024 general elections.
+We need to fix our electoral system, protect our democracy and restore faith in the political system so that more South Africans feel compelled and confident to vote.

 What We Believe